CantoLang/cantolang-site/docs/poetic_programming_manifesto.md

 Modeling reality in such fashion exploits a human advantage, which is the general knowledge humans have about how the world works.
 This knowledge allows a programmer to perform semantic validation of the code.
 For example, the assignment ```speed = temperature * salary``` would raise an immediate red flag because it would be absurd to calculate the real-world property of speed in this fashion.

 ###Why Affective Meaning Is OK

 Affective meaning in no way conflicts with or takes away from denotational meaning.
 Quite the contrary, affective meaning can lead to more and deeper denotational meaning.
 The great poet Rumi said that from understanding comes love.
 It's also true that from love comes understanding.
 When we love a subject, we dig deeper and invest more in making sense of it.
 Revelations bring us joy.
 When we love a person, we want to know not just the surface meaning of what she says; we want to know the feelings that she intends her words to carry.
 It is those feelings that tell us what is really going on inside of her.

-Ideally we have virtuous understanding-love-understanding-love cycle, where the more we learn about persons or subjects, the more we love them, and the more we love persons or subjects, the more we learn about them.
+Ideally we have a virtuous understanding-love-understanding-love cycle, where the more we learn about persons or subjects, the more we love them, and the more we love persons or subjects, the more we learn about them.
 But even if the feelings are not positive, they add positively to (painful) understanding.

 And the connection between denotational and affective goes beyond love of subject.
 It extends to our most fundamental judgements.
 Denotational knowledge always reaches a limit.
 It reaches a limit as you drill down into the facts, and eventually reach questions of fact for which you have no answer.
 It reaches a limit as you follow the logical arguments back to their source, to the premises we take as given.
 And most notably for our present topic, it reaches a limit when we get to the normative judgments that underlie those premises.

 It is by now well established experimentally that normative judgments are often influenced by affective factors.
 Sometimes this influence is small and fleeting, like the effect of store music on shopping behavior.
 Other times it can be deep and abiding, such as the moral instruction we receive as children.
 In the deep and abiding category is the normative judgment underlying scientific knowledge, known to philosophers of science as the problem of theory choice.
 As Thomas Kuhn and others have observed, there is no way to select between two theories of the world on the basis of fact, because facts are always facts about something, and what counts as something is different from theory to theory.
 So we need to use another basis, such as simplicity, or elegance, or beauty.
 These are normative judgments, and they accept affective input.

 ###Richness vs. Precision

 As noted above, poetry is rich because it includes affective as well as denotative meaning.
 But this isn't the only source of richness.
 Poetry can also express multiple levels of denotative meaning, and affective meaning, via metaphors.
 When Carl Sandburg describes fog as coming on little cat feet he draws on our knowledge of cats to understand the behavior of fog.
 Contrast this with the description a weather service might provide, which would include much more detailed information (visibility, temperature, time expected to lift), but all of it would be about fog, and none about cats.
 This is the tradeoff between richness and precision.

 Poetic programming encourages semantic richness over precision.
 While programs need to be syntactically, logically and numerically precise in order to be correct, semantically they do not.
-(Remember, semantics has no effect on program execution.)
+(Remember, a lot of the semantic content of a program has no effect on its execution.)
 Code semantics can and should express the aspirational vision of the program: the real-world entities and actions it seeks to model, even if the implemented model is a pale shadow of reality.

 ###Semantic Pollution